 WAM Theatre opened our 2016 Fresh Takes play reading with The Last Wife, to a sold out and enthusiastic crowd.
 This is the first Fresh Takes play to be chosen as a WAM Mainstage Production.

-In keeping with WAM’s double philanthropic mission, a portion of proceeds from this production will be donated to an organization taking action for women and girls.
-The beneficiary of this production will be announced at our July 12th ‘Stars in the Orchard’ benefit.
+In keeping with WAM’s double philanthropic mission, a portion of proceeds from this production will be donated to WAM’s thirteenth beneficiary, the Soldier On Women’s Program.